Runsheet Planning

 What is a Deployment Runbook?

-A deployment runbook is a document that contains a set of Standard Operating Procedures for deploying software.
-It provides detailed instructions for all the necessary steps that need to be taken before, during, and after a software deployment.
-A deployment runbook is a critical tool for ensuring that deployments are consistent, reliable, and error-free.
+A deployment runbook is a structured document containing a set of standard operating procedures for releasing software.
+It guides teams through the necessary steps before, during, and after deployment, ensuring that releases are consistent, reliable, and free from avoidable errors.

-A typical deployment runbook should include the following components:
+A comprehensive deployment runbook typically includes the following components.

 Enov8 Runsheet Screenshot